Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![LFG](img/en/lfg.jpg)

 It is separated into different categories.
 In order for you to be able to jump into it, here is a short list of common aberrations used in the LFG:

+**Taxi**
+Because the game uses a mega server system there are often multiple instances of the same map.
+In order to get every player on the same map (for example to do a world boss) players might offer Taxis.
+Using a taxi is rather simple.
+Join the group and go to the map.
+If you happen to not be on the same instance (which you will see by the health bars not being shown in the top left) you can right-click on a name up there and use

+> join <mapname>

+- **p1 / p2 / p3** : This is a term commonly used when doing dungeons.
+It refers to which of the explorable paths the group intends to clear.
+- **KP**: KP means kill-proof.
+For raids or high level fractals players sometimes demand kill proofs to know that the player joining has some experience with the content.
+- ​